Chief of Inpatient Psychiatry

 I was born and raised in Saudi Arabia.
 I moved to Chicago in 2015 to prepare for my USMLE exams and then to San Diego to obtain American clinical experience in psychiatry at UCSD.
 I finally achieved my goal by being accepted in Psychiatry Residency Program at TMC.
 I had a very unique clinical experience in Boston and a lot of personal growth with the support of my friends and colleagues.
 I enjoy exploring art, music especially Jazz and Reggie and food.
 I love travelling and I have interest in global mental health and community psychiatry.

-Chief Resident for Scheduling
+Chief Resident of Outpatient Psychiatry and Scheduling

 Administrative Chief Resident

 I was born and raised in Texas, and am living out of the state for the first time.
 My favorite things about the residency include the friendliness of everyone in the department, the emphasis on patient care, and the willingness of the program to listen to resident feedback and make appropriate changes.
 Boston is a really fun city to live in and the professional sports teams aren't too shabby either.